-The remainder of the insured program is made up of insurance for General Fund departments that are required to provide coverage for bond-financed facilities, coverage for art at City-owned museums and statutory requirements for bonding of various public officials.
+The City self-insures the majority of its property, liability and workers' compensation risk exposures.
+Each year, funds for anticipated claim payments, based on history and outstanding cases expected to be closed in that year, are included in the current budget.
+The vast majority of the City's insurance is purchased for the Enterprise fund and other departments (SFO, Municipal Railway, Public Utilities Commission, the Port and Convention Facilities).
+The remainder of the insured program is made up of insurance for General Fund departments required to provide coverage for bond-financed facilities, coverage for art at City-owned museums and statutory requirements for bonding of various public officials.